ucb-bar/chipyard/docs/VLSI/Tutorial.rst

 * Genus, Innovus, and Calibre licenses
 * For ASAP7 specifically:

-  * Download the `ASAP7 PDK <http://asap.asu.edu/asap/>`__ tarball and do not extract it
+  * Download the `ASAP7 PDK <http://asap.asu.edu/asap/>`__ tarball to a directory of choice but do not extract it
-  * If you have additional ASAP7 hard macros, their LEF & GDS need to be 4x upscaled @ 4000 DBU precision
+  * If you have additional ASAP7 hard macros, their LEF & GDS need to be 4x upscaled @ 4000 DBU precision.
+They may live outside ``extra_libraries`` at your discretion.

 Initial Setup
 -------------